Understanding Your Quota

 But just knowing how your quota was determined does not make hitting your quota each month any easier.
 To make your assigned quota serve you instead of being an ever-present reminder of your responsibilities, you need to learn how the most successful sales professional view their quotas and how to use your quota as a guide to your sales activities.

 Having a positive attitude arguably provides benefits in practically every area of your life.
-And many (including the author of this article) believe that sales professionals who adopt a positive attitude regarding their assigned revenue quotas are the often the most successful.
+And many (including the author of this article) believe that sales professionals who adopt a positive attitude regarding their assigned revenue quotas are often the most successful.

 In most cases, when you accept a sales position, you accept the sales revenue quota at the same time.
 By accepting the position, you are also accepting the quota.
 If you complain later about your assigned quota, you are essentially stating that you made a mistake and should have never accepted the position in the first place.